omnilaboratory/OmniBOLT-spec/README.md

 OmniBOLT itself does not issue tokens.
 All tokens are issued on Omnilayer, and enter the OmniBOLT network through P2(W)SH backed channels, being locked on the main chain, and can be redeemed on the Omnilayer main chain at any time.

-To be self-contained, any messages or definitions that differ from what are defined in original BOLT specification, we will include both new and old arguments to form complete messages.
+To be self-contained, for any messages or definitions that differ from what are defined in original BOLT specification, we will include both new and old arguments to form complete messages.
 For those messages that are the same to BOLT, we just link to the original address where they are defined.

 # Chapters